Gamocosm/Gamocosm/README.md

 	Secret to test `/badness` endpoint.

 ## Testing
-- `bundle exec rails test`
-- tests use WebMock to mock http requests (no external requests)
-- `RAILS_ENV=test bundle exec rails <s|c>` to run the server or console (respectively) in test mode
+- `bundle exec rails test` runs the test suite.
-- Note: the test server, unlike the dev server, does not automatically reload source files when you change them
-- [Rails test runner][rails-test-runner]:
+	[The CI runs the tests just like this][circleci-config].
+	For more options, see [Rails documentation for the test runner][rails-test-runner].
 	- Run a specific file: `bundle exec rails test path/to/file.rb`
 	- Run a specific test (by line number): `bundle exec rails test path/to/file.rb:123`
 	- Run a specific test (by name): `bundle exec rails test path/to/file.rb --name my_test`
+- In the test environment, Gamocosm doesn't actually make external HTTP requests; it mocks the requests and responses using [WebMock][webmock].
+	So, you don't need a Digital Ocean account or valid API key to run the tests.
+- `RAILS_ENV=test bundle exec rails <s|c>` to run the server or console (respectively) to inspect the test environment.
+	- _Note: in the test environment, unlike development, the server does not automatically reload source files when you change them._

 ### Simulating a User Server with Containers
 In the test environment, Gamocosm doesn't make external HTTP requests; it mocks the API responses from Digital Ocean.